intel/scikit-learn-intelex/doc/sources/array_api.rst

 `array-api-compat <https://github.com/data-apis/array-api-compat>`__ to be installed for functional support of the array API standard.
 In the current implementation, the functional support of array api follows the functional support of different array or DataFrame inputs and does not modify the precision of the input and output data formats unless necessary.
-Any array API input data provided will be converted to host numpy.ndarrays and all internal manipulations with data will be done with these representations of the input data.
+Any array API input will be converted to host numpy.ndarrays and all internal manipulations with data will be done with these representations of the input data.
 DPNP's 'ndarray' and Data Parallel Control's 'usm_ndarray' have special handling requirements that are described in the relevant section of this document.
 Output values will in